The Hobbit: Illustration and design

 Tolkien's correspondence and publisher's records show that he was involved in the design and illustration of the entire book.
 All elements were the subject of considerable correspondence and fussing over by Tolkien.
 Rayner Unwin, in his publishing memoir, comments: "In 1937 alone Tolkien wrote 26 letters to George Allen & Unwin... detailed, fluent, often pungent, but infinitely polite and exasperatingly precise...
 I doubt any author today, however famous, would get such scrupulous attention."

 Even the maps, of which Tolkien originally proposed five, were considered and debated.
-He wished Thror's Map to be tipped in (that is, glued in after the book has been bound) at first mention in the text, and with the moon letter Cirth on the reverse so they could be seen when held up to the light.
+He wished Thror's Map to be tipped in (that is, glued in after the book has been bound) at first mention in the text, and with the moon letter runes on the reverse so they could be seen when held up to the light.
 In the end the cost, as well as the shading of the maps, which would be difficult to reproduce, resulted in the final design of two maps as endpapers, Thror's map, and the Map of Wilderland (see Rhovanion), both printed in black and red on the paper's cream background.

 Originally Allen & Unwin planned to illustrate the book only with the endpaper maps, but Tolkien's first tendered sketches so charmed the publisher's staff that they opted to include them without raising the book's price despite the extra cost.
 Thus encouraged, Tolkien supplied a second batch of illustrations.
 The publisher accepted all of these as well, giving the first edition ten black-and-white illustrations plus the two endpaper maps.
-The illustrated scenes were: The Hill: Hobbiton-across-the-Water, The Trolls, The Mountain Path, The Misty Mountains looking West from the Eyrie towards Goblin Gate, Beorn's Hall, Mirkwood, The Elvenking's Gate, Lake Town, The Front Gate, and The Hall at Bag-End.
+The illustrated scenes were: The Hill: Hobbiton-across-the-Water, The Trolls, The Mountain Path, The Misty Mountains looking West from the Eyrie towards Goblin Gate, Beorn's Hall, Mirkwood, The Elvenking's Gate, Lake Town, The Front Gate and The Hall at Bag-End.
 All but one of the illustrations were a full page, and one, the Mirkwood illustration, required a separate plate.

 Satisfied with his skills, the publishers asked Tolkien to design a dust jacket.
 This project, too, became the subject of many iterations and much correspondence, with Tolkien always writing disparagingly of his own ability to draw.
 The runic inscription around the edges of the illustration are a phonetic transliteration of English, giving the title of the book and details of the author and publisher.
 The original jacket design contained several shades of various colours, but Tolkien redrew it several times using fewer colours each time.
 His final design consisted of four colours.
 The publishers, mindful of the cost, removed the red from the sun to end up with only black, blue, and green ink on white stock.